 After the customer purchases the product and removes the price tag, the RFID is also removed.

 How the RFID Enabled Jewelry Display Works

-The thin antenna we spoke of the thinnest UHF antenna on the market.
-It’s extremely durable, and can be placed directly on to wood, metal, or any surface.
+The thin antenna we spoke of is the thinnest UHF antenna on the market.
+It’s extremely durable and can be placed directly on wood, metal, or any surface.
 That means that existing displays, shelves, and furniture do not have to be retrofitted to accommodate bulky antennas.
 The thin antenna also provides extremely controlled RFID reads, which prevents reading tags in adjacent read zones.